ourstudio-se/lct/README.md

 # lct: License Compliance Tool

 Resolve all licenses used by your application, to verify your license compliance level.
-Currently supported platforms: Go.
+Currently supported platforms: Go, npm

 ## Install